Slasher4k/aaronhatchard/_posts/2019-04-20-scene-builder.md

 To provide all the plugin features I make use of a few third party libraries.

-Having new post types alone wasn't going to provide the ability to obtain the informational requirements to create the scene builder so [Advanced Custom Fields][acf]{: .white .white-hover-dots rel="nofollow"} is used to provide the new post types with the necessary fields to gather the data.
+Having new post types alone wasn't going to provide the ability to obtain the informational requirements to create the scene builder so [Advanced Custom Fields][acf]{: .white .white-hover-dots target="_blank"} is used to provide the new post types with the necessary fields to gather the data.

-If you've ever tried to make your own custom options page you know how tedious and time consuming that is, to save me time and provide the user with an easy to use options panel I have used the [Redux Framework][redux]{: .white .white-hover-dots rel="nofollow"}.
+If you've ever tried to make your own custom options page you know how tedious and time consuming that is, to save me time and provide the user with an easy to use options panel I have used the [Redux Framework][redux]{: .white .white-hover-dots target="_blank"}.

-The last feature that was needed was the creation of a PDF to send as an email attachment, this feature was implemented with the help of the [FPDF library][fpdf]{: .white .white-hover-dots rel="nofollow"}.
+The last feature that was needed was the creation of a PDF to send as an email attachment, this feature was implemented with the help of the [FPDF library][fpdf]{: .white .white-hover-dots target="_blank" }.

 ## Plugin Optimisations
 {: .dotted .white-dots}